guanyuch/Big-Data-Projects/HDFS_Commands_Cheatsheet.md

 ## Hadoop Distributed File System (HDFS) Commands Cheat Sheet

-### Most of the commands in FS shell behave like corresponding Unix commands.
+#### Most of the commands in FS shell behave like corresponding Unix commands.
 This cheat sheet is for operating file management in Hadoop Distributed File System (HDFS)

-$ hdfs dfs -cat

-$ hdfs dfs -copyFromLocal
+$ hdfs dfs -cat\
+Prints to the terminal the contents of the file

-$ hdfs dfs -copyToLocal
+$ hdfs dfs -count\
+Counts the number of directories, files and bytes under the path

-$ hdfs dfs -count
+$ hdfs dfs -cp\
+Copies a file to a different file/directory

-$ hdfs dfs -cp
+$ hdfs dfs -get\
+Downloads a file from HDFS to your local machine

-$ hdfs dfs -get
+$ hdfs dfs -ls\
+Lists files in the directory

-$ hdfs dfs -ls
+$ hdfs dfs -mkdir\
+Creates parent directories along the path

-$ hdfs dfs -mkdir
+$ hdfs dfs -mv\
+Moves a file to a different file/directory

-$ hdfs dfs -mv
+$ hdfs dfs -put\
+Uploads a file from your local machine to a specific directory on HDFS

-$ hdfs dfs -put
+$ hdfs dfs -rm\
+Deletes a file (sends it to trash)\

-$ hdfs dfs -rm
+$ hdfs dfs -rm -r\

-$ hdfs dfs -rmr
+Recursively deletes a directory and it's contents

-$ hdfs dfs -stat
+$ hdfs dfs -stat\
+Returns the stat information on the path

-$ hdfs dfs -tail
+$ hdfs dfs -tail\
+Displays last kilobyte of the file

-$ hdfs dfs -text
+$ hdfs dfs -text\
+Prints the contents of a file to the termial, decompressing if necessary
 #### If you need detailed instruction and more commands, please refer to the link: [Apache Hadoop 2.4.1 -File System Shell Guide](https://hadoop.apache.org/docs/r2.4.1/hadoop-project-dist/hadoop-common/FileSystemShell.html)